We list geothermal energy pros and cons to help you decide whether this system is best for your home.

 Much lower operating costs than other systems.
 A geothermal heat pump will immediately save you 30 to 60 percent on your heating and 20 to 50 percent on your cooling costs over conventional heating and cooling systems.

-Can be installed in both new construction and retrofitsituations.
+Can be installed in new construction and retrofitsituations.
 However, it’s a lot more expensive in retrofits requiring ductwork modifications.

 Much quieter than other cooling systems.
 There’s no noisy outdoor compressor or fan.
 The indoor unit is generally as loud as a refrigerator.